plentymarkets/docs-raw/plentyInterface/Listing.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$with</td>
-        <td>The relations to load in the Listing instance, one of "markets", "type", "stockDependenceType", "properties".</td>
+        <td>The relations to load in the listing instance, one of "markets", "type", "stockDependenceType", "properties".</td>
     </tr>
 </table>